leereilly/leereilly/README.md

 <img src="contribution-graph.svg" width="100%">

-# 👋🏻 I'm Lee
+## 👋🏻 Hey, I’m Lee

-I’m a Senior Program Manager at GitHub on the Developer Relations team, working at the intersection of AI, open source, and developer experience.

-I design and run programs, organize events, and build initiatives that help developers learn, create, and connect—from hackathons and game jams to experimental AI-driven workflows.

-My work blends structure and creativity: part program builder, part community architect, part creative technologist.

-I’m especially interested in:

-- AI-assisted development & creative tooling
-- Game development as a medium for learning and experimentation
-- Open source ecosystems and community growth
-- Designing meaningful developer experiences (DX)

-I like shipping things, experimenting in public, and helping others build.

-#### Favorite ships:
+Program Manager, Engineer, Developer Advocate, marketer, and experimenter working at the edge of AI-assisted software development at GitHub.

+I’ve been at GitHub since 2011, wearing many hats (and still collecting more).
+I work at the intersection of engineering, product, developer relations, and community... building tools and bringing developers together through programs, events, and experiments.

+Currently exploring what software development looks like in the age of AI - shipping projects, organizing events like Git Merge, GitHub Universe, Game Off, and helping create the spaces where developers thrive.
+Focused on  ███ ██ and ██ ██ ███████ rn.

+Honestly, it’s kind of a dream job.

+## Top 10 ships

 <table>
   <tr>